peterkuma/picture-slider/README.md

 Keyboard
 --------

-The images can be switched by the left and right keyboard arrows, providing the MooTools More Keyboard component is loaded.
+The images can be switched by the left and right keyboard arrows.

 Styling
 -------